 The drive today sees teams heading for Salzburg in Austria.
 The journey to Salzburg can be made a number of ways; the best by far is the wonderfully scenic route through the Triglav national park in Slovenia via the Vrsic pass.

 This is the highest mountain pass in Slovenia, with a series of 48 hairpin bends, all of which are numbered.
 You can expect to pass through cliff like faces, see magnificent waterfalls and in the opinion of many previous Motoscapers, have a fantastic driving experience, much more enjoyable than Stelvio.

-You may have done the Vrsic Pass previously so new for 2017, is a chance to drive the Grossglockner High Alpine Road, the highest paved road in Austria.
+You may have done the Vrsic Pass previously, so what about taking in the Grossglockner High Alpine Road, the highest paved road in Austria.
 The Austrians think this road is so wonderful, that they minted a special 5 Euro coin to commemorate it’s 75th birthday in 2010.
 With winding roads, stunning scenery, museums and visitor centres, this has to be high up on your bucket list.

 Another option is to visit the “Eagles nest’ at Berchtesgaden.
 This is the rooftop bunker that was built as a teahouse for Adolf Hitler’s 50th birthday and is now one of southern Germany’s most visited tourist attractions.

 Thinking the car might not make another pass, then why not call in at Bled, which is situated on the edge of the same national park.
 It has to be one of the most beautiful tourist spots in Europe as it sits on a small lake surrounded by some absolutely stunning scenery.